 - NI Direct for information about help with health costs in Northern Ireland.

-If you have a terminal illness and have any insurance policies, you may be able to make a claim on your insurance and get extra financial support.
+If you have a terminal illness and have any insurance policies, you may be able to make a claim on your insurance and get more money.
 You might have health insurance, life insurance, or insurance through your employer.
 The Money Advice Service has more information about different types of insurance.

-If you’re living with a terminal illness, sorting out your tax affairs in advance can help you get your money organised.
+If you’re living with a terminal illness, sorting out your tax affairs in advance can help you sort out your money.
 It can also help your family and friends in the future.
 Here are some things you might want to think about:

 - Paying tax on the things you want to leave to someone else, including any property, car, savings, investments or belongings (inheritance tax)